Avgohil/fusion-care-alzheimer-ml/README.md

-# 🧠 Care Catalyst : Early Alzheimer Detection using Ayurveda + ML 🌿
+# 🧠 Care Catalyst : Early Alzheimer Detection using Fusion of Ayurveda + Modern Science + ML 🌿

 A unique 2-stage machine learning pipeline that combines **Ancient Ayurvedic principles** with **Modern Medical Science** to provide an early screening tool for **Alzheimer's risk prediction**.